Take a 1-min quiz to get a Personal Meal Plan Male Female

 • 1 cup arborio rice

-• 1/4 cup vegan parmesan cheese (plus more for serving or some sub nutritional yeast)
+• ¼ cup vegan parmesan cheese (plus more for serving or some nutritional yeast)

 • Start by heating the vegetable broth in a medium saucepan over medium heat.
-Once it starts immering, turn down the heat low to keep it warm.
+Once it starts to simmer, turn down the heat to keep it warm.

 • Meanwhile, heat another large pan over medium heat until hot then add the oil and shallot.
-Season with a pinch of pepper and salt and let it saute for about 3 to 4 minutes, stirring frequently.
+Season with a pinch of pepper and salt and allow it to saute for approximately 3 to 4 minutes, stirring frequently.

-• Now add in the coconut aminos and mushrooms and continue sauteing until the mushrooms turn golden brown and are perfectly caramelized.
+• Add the coconut aminos and mushrooms and continue sauteing until the mushrooms turn golden brown and are perfectly caramelized.
 Optional: You can remove some of the shiitake mushrooms and reserve them for serving to complement the garnish.

-• Next, add the arborio rice and thyme then cook for about a minute stirring occasionally.
-Pour in the dry white wine, stirring ever so gently and continue cooking for an extra 2 minutes or until the liquid is mostly absorbed.
+• Add the arborio rice and thyme then cook for approximately a minute, stirring occasionally.
+Pour in the dry white wine, stirring ever so gently, and continue cooking for an extra 2 minutes or until the liquid is mostly absorbed.

 • Use a ladle to add the warmed vegetable stock, 1/2 cup (120ml) at a time.
-Ensure you continuously stir the mixture, allowing the risotto little breaks to come back to a simmer.
+Ensure you stir the mixture continuously, allowing the risotto little breaks to come back to a simmer.

 • While the heat should always be at medium, you can adjust it to ensure the mixture is always simmering.
-Remember you want it to cook consistently, but not boiled so that it gets gummy and cooks too quickly.
+Remember, you want it to cook consistently but not boil so it doesn’t get gummy or cook too quickly.

-• Continue adding the vegetable stock, 1 ladle at a time while continuously stirring to incorporate.
-The rice should be ‘al dente’ – cooked through but retaining a slight ite.
-This process should take about 15 to 20 minutes.
+• Continue adding the vegetable stock 1 ladle at a time while continuously stirring to incorporate it.
+The rice should be ‘al dente’ – cooked through but retaining a slight bite.
+This process should take approximately 15 to 20 minutes.

 • Taste, adjusting flavor as needed – adding pepper and sea salt to taste or more vegan cheese to enhance cheesiness.
-Add a little more warmed broth if it is still dry at this point.
+Add a little more warmed broth if it’s still dry at this point.

-• Enjoy when still fresh, though you can cover any leftovers and store in a refrigerator for 4 to 5 days or in a freezer for up to a month.
+• Enjoy while it’s still fresh, although you can cover any leftovers and store them in a refrigerator for 4 to 5 days or in a freezer for up to a month.

 This recipe is courtesy of minimalistbaker.com